-Whereas, "zero tolerance" and other school disciplinary policies, as well as overly broad "willful defiance" statutes, have had negative results for students, especially students from racial/ethnic minority groups and those with special needs and other disabilities;
+WHEREAS, "zero tolerance" and other school disciplinary policies, as well as overly broad "willful defiance" statutes, have had negative results for students, especially Black and Brown youth and those with disabilities;

-Whereas, in some cases, such policies exclude students from schools and push them into juvenile and adult justice systems;
+WHEREAS, in some cases, such policies exclude students from schools and push them into juvenile and adult justice systems;

-Whereas, many behaviors that are criminalized under broad statutes such as "willful defiance" are routine youth behaviors that young people will grow out of without court intervention; and
+WHEREAS, many behaviors that are criminalized under broad statutes such as "willful defiance" are routine youth behaviors that young people will grow out of without court intervention; and

-Whereas, these statutes and policies are disproportionately targeted against Black and Brown youth and youth with disabilities,
+WHEREAS, these statutes and policies are disproportionately targeted against Black and Brown youth and youth with disabilities;

-Recommendation: Provide funding incentives for states that decriminalize "willful defiance" and related statutes, including zero-tolerance policies and practices on school grounds.
+We recommend providing funding incentives for states that decriminalize "willful defiance" and related statutes, including zero-tolerance policies and practices on school grounds.
 Provide funding incentives for cities that remove curfew laws.
 Funding saved from reduction in arrests should be reinvested into proven and promising programs in schools that are most impacted.